The Day the Violence Died: Plot

 During a parade honoring The Itchy & Scratchy Show, Bart meets an elderly homeless man, Chester J. Lampwick, who claims to be the creator of Itchy, the mouse.
 He insists Roger Meyers Sr., the supposed creator of the characters Itchy & Scratchy, stole his idea.
 He shows Bart his 1919 animated short, Manhattan Madness, to prove he created Itchy, but the nitrate film catches fire and is destroyed by the projector.

 Bart lets Lampwick live at the Simpsons' house, but soon Marge wants him gone after he and Grampa fight.
 To compensate Lampwick for creating Itchy, he and Bart ask Roger Meyers Jr., CEO of Itchy & Scratchy Studios, for $800 billion.
 Meyers promptly throws them out.

 Lampwick sues Itchy & Scratchy Studios with the help of Bart, attorney Lionel Hutz, and Homer as champerter.
 When Meyers' lawyer demands proof that Lampwick created Itchy, Bart remembers that he saw an original animation cel by Lampwick for sale at the Android's Dungeon.
 Bart buys the cel from Comic Book Guy and shows the courtroom its inscription, proving that Lampwick is the creator of Itchy.
-Meyers concedes that his father stole the Itchy character, but contends that most animation is based on plagiarism.
+Meyers concedes that his father stole the Itchy character, but contends that most animation is based on plagiarism, saying that if nobody ripped off The Honeymooners there wouldn't be The Flintstones and if nobody ripped off Sgt.
+Bilko there would be no Top Cat.
 The judge rules in favor of Lampwick and orders Meyers to pay him $800 billion.
-Bart is pleased that Lampwick is no longer poor, but he is sad when he realizes the studio has went bankrupt.
+Bart is pleased that Lampwick is no longer poor, but he is sad when he realizes the studio has gone bankrupt.

 After failing to persuade Lampwick to finance Meyers's production of Itchy & Scratchy (for which he would receive royalties), Bart and Lisa find a legal precedent that could help resurrect the cartoon, but they discover that two other kids, Lester and Eliza, have beaten them to it.
 Lester and Eliza secure a large cash settlement for the studio when they realize that the design of Mr. ZIP, the post office mascot, was stolen from Roger Meyers Sr, in addition to exonerating Apu from a public nudity charge and reuniting Krusty with his estranged wife.
 Despite being happy that Itchy & Scratchy are back on the air, Bart and Lisa are disturbed that their spotlight has been stolen by two children who closely resemble them.
-The episode ends with Lester skateboarding past the Simpson's home and ominously staring at Bart through the window.
+Lester skateboards past the Simpsons' home and ominously stares at Bart through the window.